roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 I tried the consensus building.
 I wanted desperately to rework the three flagship products.
 I tried to build momentum for the initiative.
-The CEO felt ambivalent toward the proposal because the last time the Engineering had done that under the leadership of Architect Guy and Evangelist Guy, they had gone dark for almost a year before they produced something usable.
+The CEO felt ambivalent toward the proposal because the last time that Engineering had done that under the leadership of Architect Guy and Evangelist Guy, they had gone dark for almost a year before they produced something usable.
 I could understand that.
 I went to the Sales Guy and the Professional Services Guy.